Non-Additive Ion Effects on the Coil-Globule Equilibrium of a Generic Polymer in Aqueous Salt Solutions: Result and Discussion

-Figure~\ref{fig:mix_salt_scn_iodide}(a) shows the dependence of $\Delta\Delta G^{\rm C\rightarrow G}$ on the concentrations of two weakly hydrated salts, NaSCN and NaI, in the presence of 0.5 m Na$_{2}$SO$_{4}$.
-In contrast to the monotonic trends observed in NaSCN–Na$_{2}$SO$_{4}$ solutions, $\Delta\Delta G^{\rm C\rightarrow G}$ in NaI–Na$_{2}$SO$_{4}$ solutions exhibits a non-monotonic dependence, decreasing initially and then increasing with increasing NaI concentration.
-Figure~\ref{fig:mix_salt_scn_iodide}(b) shows that $G_{\rm polymer-SCN^{-}}$ exceeds $G_{\rm polymer-I^{-}}$ at all concentrations, indicating a stronger polymer affinity for SCN$^{-}$ compared to I$^{-}$.
-Consequently, at low NaI concentrations (region I), polymer–iodide interactions are insufficient to offset sulfate depletion, leading to a decrease in $\Delta\Delta G^{\rm C\rightarrow G}$ with increasing NaI concentration.
-This suggests that, for a fixed background salt concentration, non-additive effects become less pronounced as the choice of weakly hydrated anion shifts toward the right of the Hofmeister series.
-The radius of gyration of the polymer exhibits similar qualitative trends and its dependence on the salt concentration in different mixed salt solutions can be seen in Fig.~S8 in the Supplementary Information.
+{Figure~\ref{fig:mix_salt_scn_iodide}(a) shows the dependence of $\Delta\Delta G^{\rm C\rightarrow G}$ on the concentrations of two weakly hydrated salts, NaSCN and NaI, in the presence of 0.5~m Na$_{2}$SO$_{4}$.
+In NaI--Na$_{2}$SO$_{4}$ solutions, $\Delta\Delta G^{\rm C\rightarrow G}$ exhibits a non-monotonic dependence on salt concentration, decreasing initially and subsequently increasing with increasing NaI concentration.
+Figure~\ref{fig:mix_salt_scn_iodide}(b) shows that preferential accumulation of iodide ions around the polymer chain is weaker than that of thiocyanate ions.
+In contrast, depletion of sodium and sulfate ions from the polymer vicinity is comparable in both cases (Figs.~\ref{fig:mix_salt_scn_iodide}(c) and (d)).
+Consequently, the weaker polymer--iodide interactions lead to a deeper minimum in $\Delta\Delta G^{\rm C\rightarrow G}$ and shift the minimum to higher NaI concentrations, as larger iodide concentrations are required to overcome the collapse-favoring depletion of sulfate ions.}